Volatile-rich evolution of molten super-Earth L 98-59 d: Methods

 Energy transport through an optically-thick atmosphere regulates the planet's energy balance.
-At each time-step, our radiative-convective atmosphere model \textsc{agni} calculates the net atmospheric energy flux for the outgassed atmospheric composition, instellation flux, and top-of-mantle temperature.
-The energy fluxes at each atmosphere level are calculated using \textsc{socrates} \citep{edwards_studies_1996, amundsen_radiation_2014} correlated-$k$ two-stream ($\theta_\text{zen}=54.74^\circ$) radiative transfer with 48 nominal spectral bands, including Rayleigh scattering and non-grey surface emissivity.
-Mixing-length convection \citep{joyce_mlt_2023} is applied, accounting for Schwarzschild-stable layers.
+At each time-step, our radiative-convective atmosphere model \textsc{agni} calculates the net atmospheric energy flux for the outgassed chemical composition, instellation flux, and top-of-mantle temperature.
+The radiation fluxes at each atmosphere level are calculated using \textsc{socrates} \citep{edwards_studies_1996, amundsen_radiation_2014} correlated-$k$ two-stream ($\theta_\text{zen}=54.74^\circ$) radiative transfer with 48 spectral bands, including Rayleigh scattering and non-grey basaltic surface emissivity.
+Schwarzschild-stable mixing-length theory \citep{joyce_mlt_2023} is applied to calculate the convective energy flux.
 An energy-conserving atmospheric solution is obtained using the Newton-Raphson method with line-search.
-The incorporation of a real gas EOS formulation into \textsc{agni} is discussed within the Supplementary Information.
+The incorporation of a real gas EOS formulation into \textsc{agni} is presented in Supplementary~Figure~\ref{fig:si_struct}.

-Stellar evolution is modelled using \textsc{mors} \citep{johnstone_active_2021}.
-We take L\,98-59 to have a mass $0.273 M_\odot$ and rotation rate \SI{80.9}{\day} at the present day \citep{engle_living_2023}. \textsc{mors} uses a shell rotation model with empirically-derived scalings to estimate the bolometric and XUV emission from the star over its lifetime.
-The estimated X-ray luminosity at the present day is consistent with XMM Newton observations \citep{behr_muscles_2023,nicholls_tidal_2025}.
+Evolution of stellar radius, bolometric luminosity, and photometric emission is modelled using \textsc{mors} \citep{johnstone_active_2021}.
+We take L\,98-59 to have a mass of $0.273 M_\odot$ and present-day rotation rate of 80.9\,days in our main grid of models \citep{engle_living_2023}. \textsc{mors} uses a two-shell rotational evolution calculation with empirically-derived scalings to estimate the bolometric and XUV emission from the star over its lifetime.
+Using this established code, the estimated X-ray luminosity at the present day is consistent with XMM Newton observations of L\,98-59 \citep{behr_muscles_2023,nicholls_tidal_2025}.
 We use the L\,98-59 spectrum from the MUSCLES Extension \citep{behr_muscles_2023}.
-Stellar quantities are updated throughout the simulations; changes in stellar flux are appropriately reflected in the atmospheric temperature, albedo, and escape rate.
+Stellar quantities are updated throughout the simulations; changes in stellar flux are thus reflected in the atmospheric temperature profile, albedo, and escape rate.